 It lacks the acoustic sensors and the rubber extractors that make Roomba one of the best.
 But it’s a couple of hundred dollars cheaper.

-Bottom line: The Neato BotVac Connected is great for busy folks who’d rather spend their time doing something else other than vacuuming.
+Bottom line: The Neato BotVac Connected is excellent for busy folks who’d rather spend their time doing something else other than vacuuming.
 This autonomous cleaning machine will do the job for you and help keep dirt from piling up.
 You can even schedule it once a day, seven days a week.

 Bagless vacuums are great because you don’t have to worry about the cost of replacing bags.
 And the products you see here represent a quantum leap in technology.

 You can use it not only to clean floors but also upholstery, vents, etc. It is the jack-of-all-trades type of tool that every home needs.